mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/02_MAGs_taxonomy.md

 📂 `06_MAGs_taxonomy`/ <br>
 ├── 📁 `gtdbtk_out`/

-### Create and Execute the Bash Script to Run the GTDB-Tk
+### Create and Execute the Bash Script to Run GTDB-Tk

 Since GTDB-Tk requires high RAM usage (~100 GB), **this step will be demonstrative**, and only the instructor will execute it.
 However, below are the steps you can follow to run the program.